Prtfw/sagemaker-mlops-workshop/service-catalog/README.md

 ### <b>Prerequisite: Create the lambda function using the studio.zip</b>

 Navigate to the "studio" folder using the terminal on the SageMaker notebook instance.
-Using the following aws cli command, create the custom function that creates the studio resource
+Using the following aws cli command, create the custom function that launches the studio resource

 ```
 aws lambda create-function \